Faculty of PE and Performing Arts

 We have an extensive enrichment offer in Physical Education and Performing Arts that allows all students the opportunity to develop a wider learning of sports and Physical activity underpinned by the core values of faith, excellence and respect which are at the heart of our school community.
 Our enrichment offer can encompass competitive and non-competitive sport and physical activity to suite all learners.

-In Performing Arts at KS4, the course demands a mixed approach with emphasis on practical work to learn key skills and create a good working practice in groups in preparation for the devised pieces produced and written work is structured with exemplars from the board and key assignments set to break down the work needed.
-At Y11, students study key concepts in the performing arts industry in preparation for the Unit 3 written paper and are also taken to see live performances to support their response to questions about this area.
+In Performing Arts at KS4 the courses demands a mixed approach with emphasis on practical work to learn key skills and create a good working practice in groups in preparation for the devised pieces produced and written work is structured with exemplars from the board and key assignments set to break down the work needed.
+At Y11 students study key concepts in the performing arts industry in preparation for the unit 3 written paper and are also taken to see live performances to support their response to questions about this area.
 Students are expected to rehearse and work on their skills in their own time when the facilities are available.

 End of Course Assessment